hagsmand/master-agent/README.md

 streamlit run main.py
 ```

-3. Open your browser at `http://localhost:8501` to interact with the dispatcher agent
+3. Open your browser at `http://localhost:8501` to interact with the master agent

 ## Architecture

 The system consists of three main components:

-1. **Dispatcher Agent**: Uses AG2 framework to decide which specialized agent should handle a query
+1. **Master Agent**: Uses AG2 framework to decide which specialized agent should handle a query
 2. **A2A Client**: Implements the A2A protocol for communication with specialized agents
 3. **Streamlit Interface**: Provides a user-friendly chat interface